Standing Up a Data Science Group

 Who Else Should be on the Team?

 The overall DSLC outlined above has broad and far-reaching implications for how a data science team is staffed and how its work is organized.
 In many cases the data scientists are a distinct minority, and most of the team consists of business and technical analysts, ETL developers, database architects, software developers, simulation developers, and change management specialists.
 Many of these roles already exist in traditional IT organizations, which raises the difficult question of whether and when existing staff can adequately fill these roles, possibly “renting” appropriately skills (especially simulation development and data science) as needed for specific projects.
-This question has no general, easy answer.
+This question has no general, easy answer, but data science consulting is a good avenue to pursue.
 It is important, however, to recognize that significant data science projects require unusually strong skills all around.
 Complex, high-impact projects especially are more likely to succeed if the team has strong, temporary staff than if it has less skilled, permanent staff.